-San Diego is a great holiday destination but yeah, it can get a bit expensive.
-The good news is that you can see San Diego on a budget and have tons of fun too!
-We’ve compiled a list of 25 awesome things to do in San Diego – all for free!
+San Diego is a great holiday destination, but it can get expensive.
+The good news is that you can see San Diego on a budget and have fun, too!
+We've compiled a list of 25 awesome things to do in San Diego - all for free!

 1. Tour the Many Beaches

 There are over thirty beaches to enjoy in San Diego.
 You can’t go anywhere without being greeted by sand and surf!
-These beaches are free to access and open to the public year-round, so you never have to begrudgingly miss a day at the beach.
+These beaches are free to access and open to the public year-round, so you never have to miss a day at the beach begrudgingly.

 Not sure which beach to choose?
 Read our complete guide to the beaches of San Diego here.